cogrow4/NixVale/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, and distribute this software, but any derivative works must also be distributed under the same license terms.

 ## Security